Pylons/pyramid/docs/narr/commandline.rst

 using the :func:`pyramid.paster.bootstrap` command in the body of your script.

+.. note:: This feature is new as of :app:`Pyramid` 1.1.

 In the simplest case, :func:`pyramid.paster.bootstrap` can be used with a single argument, which accepts the :term:`PasteDeploy` ``.ini`` file representing Pyramid your application configuration as a single argument: